Contrast-Security-OSS/docs/content/tools/visualstudio/VisualstudioInstall.md

 <a href="assets/images/VS_ext_filters.png" rel="lightbox" title="Filter vulnerabilities "><img class="thumbnail" src="assets/images/VS_ext_filters.png"/></a>

 If you can't see your vulnerabilities list, click the Refresh button.
+To clear all selected filters, click the Broom button.
 This also applies for Server and Application lists.

 > **Note:** If you can't see your vulnerabilities even after refreshing the list, you must filter your vulnerabilities.
 You must repeat this  process after selecting a different organization in the Connection settings so that filters and vulnerabilities are refreshed correctly.